Mothers and children in the Democratic republic of the Congo Mothers and children in the Democratic republic of the Congo

 N° 68, Av. du Congo, Q. Kimanga, Commune de Kalundu, Ville d’Uvira.

-Today, AVSI is active in five eastern provinces of the Democratic Republic of the Congo, with programs in education, protection, nutrition, and energy.
-These efforts aim to strengthen resilience and promote self-reliance among refugees, internally displaced persons, and host communities
+Today, AVSI is active in four eastern provinces of the Democratic Republic of the Congo, with programs in education, protection, livelihood, nutrition, environment and energy.

 AVSI has been present in the ex-Zaire since 1970, beginning with Italian volunteers who supported reconstruction efforts following a long period of conflict and instability.